suno-ai/bark/README.md

 ### 🎤 Voice/Audio Cloning

-Bark has the capability to fully clone voices as well pick up music, ambience, etc. from input clips.
-However, to avoid misuse of this technology we limit the audio history prompts to a limited set of Suno-provided, fully synthetic options to choose from.
+Bark has the capability to fully clone voices - including tone, pitch, emotion and prosody.
+The model also attempts to preserve music, ambient noise, etc. from input audio.
+However, to mitigate misuse of this technology, we limit the audio history prompts to a limited set of Suno-provided, fully synthetic options to choose from.

 ```python
 text_prompt = """